bahrus/p-et-alia/README.md

 })
 ```

-Note: [Your Content in Shadow DOM Portals ](https://dev.to/westbrook/your-content-in-shadow-dom-portals-3cdb) may have better researched approaches than the code above (and actually is addressing an important larger topic).
+Note: [Your Content in Shadow DOM Portals ](https://dev.to/westbrook/your-content-in-shadow-dom-portals-3cdb) has better researched approaches than the code above (and actually is addressing an important larger topic).

 This will define a custom element with name p-d-x-slot-bot: